Jarred Christmas: Theatre and live performance

 He has supported such acts as Ross Noble, Tommy Tiernan, Duncan Norvelle, Joe Dolce, Joe Pasquale, Jimmy Cricket, Bobby Davro, The Jon Spencer Blues Explosion, El Vez, The Grumbleweeds and PC Reg Hollis Off Of TV's The Bill on his 2005 spoken word show 'Just An Honest Bobby'.

 Later in 2013, Christmas appeared at the Cardiff Comedy Festival, which featured comedians such as Alan Davies and Matt Rees, and also at the Green Man Festival, in which the comedy was headlined by Josh Widdicombe.

+Personal life

+In 2018 Christmas was diagnosed with Ménière's disease, after suffering from hearing difficulties, nausea and dizziness for some years.
+He uses a hearing aid, and has incorporated discussion of the condition into his act.